Nalin-Angrish/IScan/README.md

 ### Known features that are not present but will be added/fixed:
 1) The PDF is not be created if another PDF with the same name exists.
 2) Scrolling through multiple preview fragments.
-3) The preview at the home page is not sorted correctly (newer should be at top but are not)
-4) It shows a blank but ugly screen when there are no PDFs created
+3) It shows a blank but ugly screen when there are no PDFs created

 ### Known bugs:
-1) The PolygonView is not positioned correctly in the FrameLayout.
-2) The image in the PDF card will stretch to maintain resolution but not to preserve ImageView standard ratio.
+1) The image in the PDF card will stretch to maintain resolution but not to preserve ImageView standard ratio.
-3) The app crashes when there are a lot of PDF cards created on the home page.

 If you need the documentation for the code of this project you can get it **[here](https://nalin-2005.github.io/IScan)**